-Iowa Wine Trail: Eleven wineries are part of this group in the Mississippi River Valley, between Decorah and Clinton.
+Iowa Wine Trail: Nine wineries are part of this group in the Mississippi River Valley, between Decorah and Clinton.

 Heart of Iowa Wine Trail: Eight wineries and 1 meadery are in central Iowa, mostly around Des Moines.

-Great River Road Wine Trail: Most of the 11 members of this Mississippi River Valley group are between Red Wing and Winona, but they stretch from Prescott at the mouth of the St. Croix to Marquette in northeast Iowa.
+Great River Road Wine Trail: Most of the 10 members of this Mississippi River Valley group are between Red Wing and Winona, but they stretch as far south as Marquette in northeast Iowa.

 © Torsten Muller